tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers.rst

 -------------

 - | :doc:`Wire Transfer <payment_acquirers/wire_transfer>`
-  | When selected, Odoo displays your payment information with a payment reference.
+  | When selected, CoquiAPPs displays your payment information with a payment reference.
 You have to
     approve the payment manually once you have received it on your bank account.
 - | :doc:`SEPA Direct Debit <../finance/accounting/payments/batch_sdd>`
   | Your customers can sign a SEPA Direct Debit mandate online and get their bank account charged